ericnjogu/bank-account/README.md

 It is written in an API first approach - it implements the REST API in the `api-spec` module.

+It is created with spring boot and uses gradle for the build system.
+An in-memory H2 database is used for testing and running the app.

 ## Setup
 - Clone this project
 - Run the following commands to download dependencies and start the application.